 It is standard practice to fire cone 6 using a hold (or soak) at top temperature schedule (e.g. for 30 minutes) to produce a defect-free glaze.
 However we recommend the drop-and-hold PLC6DS firing schedule.
 Both require manual programming of your kiln (because none of the built-in programs do any kind of hold).
 If you have not manually programmed your kiln, this is a barrier you need to cross to produce more defect-free glaze surfaces.

 G2934 matte is an excellent color base and works particularly well with inclusion stains.
 However, each different color created will likely require fine-tuning the degree of matteness.
-It is already quite matte, to shine it up slightly by blending in some of our clear glossy base glaze G2926B (click here to see an example).
+It is already quite matte, shine it up slightly by blending in some clear glossy G2926B (click here to see an example).

 The body is Plainsman M390.
 These are commonly used base glazes.
 The top one is an MgO matte, the next is a calcium matte.
 They behave very differently to these additions.
 Notice also that thickly applied titanium dioxide is very different.
 Tin oxide fires whiter than zircon (e.g. Zircopax).